NaturalIntelligence/fast-xml-parser/README.md

 * **parseTrueNumberOnly**: if true then values like "+123", or "0123" will not be parsed as number.
 * **tagValueProcessor** : Process tag value during transformation.
 Like HTML decoding, word capitalization, etc. Applicable in case of string only.
 * **attrValueProcessor** : Process attribute value during transformation.
 Like HTML decoding, word capitalization, etc. Applicable in case of string only.
+* **stopNodes** : an array of tag names which are not required to be parsed.
+Instead their values are parsed as string.

 </details>